 The first step is to identify what is currently done in the project and then we can put steps in place to make changes to it.
 If our business processes are truly optimized for efficiency, we will be able to reduce costs and save precious time and money.

 The next step is to identify the strategies needed to achieve the goals.
 This step is very crucial as finding a wrong strategy may have an adverse effect on the goals that you are planning.
 So, you will need to do good homework before you choose the best strategy.

 Once you have a clear overview of all your business processes, you can begin to analyze them to discover the areas that need improvement.
-For this, we have to identify the individual tasks, each of your team members needs to do in order to execute the plan.
+For this, we have to identify the individual tasks, that each of your team members needs to do in order to execute the plan.
 Assigning the right people to do the right tasks would be a tedious task.

 The next step would be to run the process on a small scale to see how it performs.
 Monitor the process execution effectively to notice any gaps that come across and make corresponding adjustments to fill the gap.
 Next comes the actual execution which will be to start running the process in a live environment.
 Before reaching this step, the process and the procedures should be detailed properly to all the stakeholders and each of them should be trained in their role accordingly.